brainhack-school2020/BHS_Project_dMRI/README.md

 ### Background

-Hypoglycemia is a common problem in newborns.
-Existing research showed that hypoglycemia can lead to serious encephalopathy and brain functional damage, such as visual impairment, epilepsy and cognitive deficits.
-Additionally, hypoglycemia can cause both transient and permanent structural abnormalities on infant brains.
-MRI, especially diffusion MRI has a higher in vivo sensitivity to lesions in soft tissues compared to other imaging modalities, and has potential to identify and quantify brain changes.
+Low blood sugar is a common problem in both children and adults.
+Existing research showed that it may lead to serious both transient and permanent structural abnormalities on brains.
+Magnetic resonance imaging (MRI), specially diffusion MRI, has a higher in vivo sensitivity to lesions in soft tissues compared to other imaging modalities, and has potential to identify and quantify brain structure changes.
+Some of this changes are not appraient enough,even for expericed experts.
+Machine learning is an useful mehtod to discover potencial features.

-There are some open-source projects to reconstruct existing diffusion MRI.
-However, only use these tools, one may get confused about operations and principle behind them.
-In addition, this is greatly stop people to finish their long-term goals of diffusion MRI project.
-Completing the whole process of dMRI reconstruction is definitely good to new student in this area.
+Currently, there are some open-source softwares to reconstruct and analysis diffusion MRI data.
+However, only use these tools, one, like me as a new student in this field, may get confused about operations and principle behind them.
+This seriously stops people to reach their long-term goals in their diffusion MRI project.

+Thus, I began this project to preprocess  dMRI data, reconstruct diffusion MR images and do some analysis by using machine learning.
+The goals are as following:

+* Get preprocessed diffusion MR images from raw data;
+* Reconstruct diffusion tensor images from the preprocessed data;
+* By using machine learning, try to classify two hemispherical brain from preprocessed diffusion images.

 ### Tools

-The "Diffusion MRI reconstruction project" will rely on the following technologies:
+The "Diffusion MRI reconstruction project" will rely on the following tools:
- * Python to be the main language used to complete this project.
+ * Python3: coding language used to complete this project (Python2 also needed for some special packages).
+ * Github and git: to organize this project and make version control
+ * Jupyter Notebook: to edit
  * DIPY to be used as analysis package of diffuison MRI data for Python.
  * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
- * Visual Studio Code to be code editor.
+ * Visual Studio Code: to be code editor
- * qMRLab to load reconstruction results offered by online datasets
+ * matplotlib
+ * Linux (Ubuntu 20.04)